 It is the policy of NTCC to provide reasonable accommodations for qualified individuals who are students with disabilities.
 This College will adhere to all applicable federal, state, and local laws, regulations, and guidelines with respect to providing reasonable accommodations as required to afford equal educational opportunity.
-It is the student's responsibility to arrange an appointment with a College counselor to obtain a Request for Accommodations form.
-For more information, please refer to the NTCC Catalog or Student Handbook.
+It is the student's responsibility to request accommodations.
+An appointment can be made with Katherine Belew, Academic Advisor/Coordinator of Special Populations located in the College Connection.
+She can be reached at 903-434-8264.
+For more information and to obtain a copy of the Request for Accommodations, please refer to the NTCC website - Special Populations.

-Family Educational Rights and Privacy Act (FERPA).
+Family Educational Rights and Privacy Act (FERPA):

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA gives parents certain rights with respect to their children's educational records.
 These rights transfer to the student when he or she attends a school beyond the high school level.
 Students to whom the rights have transferred are considered "eligible students."
 In essence, a parent has no legal right to obtain information concerning the child's college records without the written consent of the student.
-In compliance with FERPA, information classified as "directory information" may be released to the general public without the written consent of the student unless the student makes a request in writing.
-Directory information is defined as, the student's name, permanent address and/or local address, telephone listing, dates of attendance, most recent previous education institution attended, other information including major, field of study, degrees, awards received, and participation in officially recognized activities/sports.
+In compliance with FERPA, information classified as "directory information" may be released to the general public without the written consent of the student makes a request in writing.
+Directory information is defined as: the student's name, permanent address and/or local address, telephone listing, dates of attendance, most recent previous education institution attended, other information including major, field of study, degrees, awards received, and participation in officially recognized activities/sports.

-Maintain focus in the classroom by turning off all cell phones and any disruptive electronics, and do not bring food into the classroom.
-Please- No Texting.
-The workspace is a "safe zone" - there are no poor answers or poor questions.
-Everyone participates, no one dominates Help the instructor and each other stay on task Keep decorum by arriving on time, and staying through the class time Speak one at a time, and don't interrupt Be an active listener, and an objective listener Give freely of your own experience Keep an open mind and agree or disagree only if it makes sense Ask lots of questions Have FUN!
+- Maintain focus in the classroom by turning off all cell phones and any disruptive electronics, and do not bring food into the classroom.

+- > Please- No Texting.

+- > Everyone participates, no one dominates.

+- > Help the instructor and each other stay on task.

+- Keep decorum by arriving on time, and staying through the class time.

+- Speak one at a time, and don't interrupt.

+- > Be an active listener, and an objective listener.

+- ➢ Give freely of your own experience.

+- Keep an open mind and agree or disagree only if it makes sense.

+- > Ask lots of questions.

+- > Have FUN!

+- SAFETY ALWAYS